 Pros:

-- Ease of Use: CrystalDiskMark has a simple and user-friendly interface, making it easy for both beginners and advanced users to conduct benchmarks.
+- Ease of Use: Simple, intuitive interface makes it accessible for beginners and advanced users alike.

 Cons:

-- Resource Intensive: Running benchmarks, especially with large test sizes and multiple iterations, can be resource-intensive and may temporarily affect system performance.
+- Resource-Intensive During Testing: Running large test sizes or multiple iterations can temporarily affect system performance.

 Alternatives to CrystalDiskMark

-- USB Flash Benchmark: A portable tool specifically designed for USB drives, offering quick and detailed insights into read and write speeds.
+- USB Flash Benchmark: A portable tool specifically designed for USB flash drive speed testing, offering quick read and write measurements without the additional complexity of full storage benchmarking.

 | Feature | CrystalDiskMark | USB Flash Benchmark | HDBench | SpeedOut |